piejanssens/premiumizer/README.md

 Extra: Google how you can turn it into a service and run it in background

 ## Updating
-Update from the settings page.
+Update from the settings page / enable automatic updates Update button & changes will be displayed when an update is available.
-Premiumizer will restart & check for updates with git pull.

 ## Settings